tarwn/lessthandot-hugo/blogs/content/posts/2012-03-28-report-builder-3-0-map.md

 Running the report right now will result in a map of the state of New York, with the names of a few counties displayed.
 We need to add a dataset to tell the report what data to display.

-I’m going to use AdventureWorks2008R2.
-You’ll need to go to your database and create this view:
+I'm going to use AdventureWorks2008R2.
+You'll need to go to your database and create this view: